Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 1

 A photographer who wishes to assume the status of an artist must learn to overcome the third pitfall.
 He must learn to avoid comparing his artistic approach and his creations to those of other artists, whether recognized or not.
 He may often think that his works are inferior.
 However, such thinking is false because the value of art is purely subjective.
 How is it that a difference in thinking is often equated to the false idea of inferiority?
 How can it be possible to compare two photographic artists who do not share the same artistic vision?
 What are the criteria for such opinions?
 Is it the turnover or number of works sold?

-In the latter case, we believe that sales are primarily representative of the marketing qualities and commercial actions undertaken by a contractor.
+In the latter case, I believe that sales are primarily representative of the marketing qualities and commercial actions undertaken by a contractor.
 They are not directly related to the artistic work.